Stoneman Douglas students face new reality as classes resume

 With the last day of the state's legislative session set for March 9, the clock is ticking for lawmakers to make changes following the shooting.

-Florida Gov. Rick Scott announced on Tuesday a $500 million investment in school safety, including metal detectors, bulletproof glass, steel doors and upgraded locks.
+Florida Gov. Rick Scott announced a $500 million investment in school safety, including metal detectors, bulletproof glass, steel doors and upgraded locks.

 In Washington, the push for new regulation and significantly strengthened background checks appeared to lose political momentum.